 Wouldn't it be great to meet somewhere

-to talk face to face,
+to talk face to face, and share resources

 and tips pertinent to your area?